aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/calculate-formulas/_index.md

 Sometimes, you need to calculate formula results directly without adding them into a worksheet.
 The values of the cells used in the formula already exist in a worksheet, and all you need is to find the result of those values based on some Microsoft Excel formula without adding the formula in a worksheet.

-You can use Aspose.Cells' formula calculation engine APIs for [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) to [**calculateFormula(string, FormulaParseOptions, CalculationOptions, number, number, CalculationData)**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#calculateFormula-string-formulaparseoptions-calculationoptions-number-number-calculationdata-) the results of such formulas without adding them to the worksheet:
+You can use Aspose.Cells' formula calculation engine APIs for [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) to `calculateFormula(string, FormulaParseOptions, CalculationOptions, number, number, CalculationData)` **to obtain** the results of such formulas without adding them to the worksheet:

 ```javascript
 const path = require("path");